 Recommended Fly Fishing Gear for Michigan

 I would recommend two sizes of fly rod to anyone coming to Michigan.
-The first would be a 3 or 4 weight rod – even better would be the TFO Drift Fly Rod which can be switched to fish either dry flies or nymphs.
+The first would be a 8 and 1/2 foot 4 weight rod with a medium fast action.

 The second fly rod would be a 8 weight, that could be used for smallmouth, steelhead and big brown trout.
 Rig it up with a 9 weight forward floating line and feel confident you can handle most of the BIG fish found in Michigan